-Published by John Varley in 1979, the sci-fi-shortstory asks questions about the identity of the mass and the individual.
+Published by John Varley in 1979, the science fiction shortstory asks questions about the identity of the mass & the individual.

-Inspired by sci-fi art and movies, the illustrations, that stand alone or frame the text, allow the reader to immense into the story.
+Inspired by science fiction art and movies, the illustrations that stand alone or frame the text allow the reader to immerse into the story.
 The pages vary between a narrative and atmospheric imagery only to lead into a large scene as a whole.

 © by Kati Szilagyi 2016